ArenKDesai/Aren-s-Notes/graphics lec.md

 The camera has this equation built-in, and takes an **aspect ratio** parameter to adjust the width/height of the canvas.

 ## Light
+There are three standard lighting effects to track:
+1. **Specular**: Light bound